mehmetcabbar/infinite-scroll-flatlist/README.md

-# Infinite scroll flatlist
+# Infinite scroll flatList
 An infinite scroll flatList example, that act like pagination for long list in react native &amp; typescript.
 Made with random user api...
-If you want to see how is work, you should definetly check video at below...
+If you want to see how is work, you should definitely check video at below...

 https://user-images.githubusercontent.com/90902141/220177889-e2ad79ea-3328-4381-b640-4342722615ba.mp4